pattytechuk/secure-paas-landing-zone/README.md

 - 🔁 GitHub Actions (i.e. the CI/CD pipeline)

 ## ✅ Setup
-Please check out the full project documentation under the folder documents/ for all steps taken, including all scripts, commands used.
+Full project documentation under the folder documents/ for all steps taken, including all scripts, commands used - coming soon.

 Main commands used include: